dynamsoft-docs/mobile-document-scanner-docs-js/guide/index-v1.3.1.md

 > [!NOTE]
 > See it in action with the [Mobile Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).

 This guide walks you through building a web application that scans single-page documents using **MDS** with pre-defined configurations.
-See the [**multi-page scanning guide**](#multi-page-scanning) to scan multi-page documents.

 ## License